 Our caring staff offers a variety of services to support student mental health, at no cost to students.
-We provide confidential services including time-limited individual counseling for students, a weekday 2 p.m. crisis hour, phone crisis counseling through a collaboration with ProtoCall, referrals to campus and community resources, and consultation to students, faculty, and staff.
+We provide confidential services including short-term individual counseling for students, Let’s Talk consultations, a weekday 2 p.m. crisis hour, phone crisis counseling through a collaboration with ProtoCall, referrals to campus and community resources, and consultation to students, faculty, and staff.

-We provide quality counseling services to students coping with emotional, social, and behavioral difficulties common to the college population.
-Each therapist brings expertise in mental and emotional health and views students’ concerns in the context of human development and cultural identity.
+We provide quality counseling services to students coping with emotional, social, behavioral, and identity-related difficulties common to the college population.
+Each therapist has expertise in mental and emotional health and views students’ concerns in the context of human development and cultural identity.
 Our counseling staff brings a professional and personal commitment to providing services within a multicultural framework.
 Please refer to our bios on Student Success to learn more about our team.

 Current Services for Students (Academic Year 2020-2021)

-While we have moved all of our services to a remote format for Fall 2020 to prevent the spread of COVID-19, the Counseling Center remains open and committed to continuing to provide support to St. Kate’s students.
-This fall, our regular counseling schedule will run from Monday, January 4 to Friday, January 29.
+While we have moved all of our services to a remote format to prevent the spread of COVID-19, the Counseling Center remains open and committed to continuing to provide support to St. Kate's students.
+This year, our January-term schedule will run from Monday, January 4 to Friday, January 29.
 Our spring-term schedule will run from Monday, Feb 1 to Friday, May 14.
 Please note that we are not open on university-declared holidays.
 Counseling sessions will be offered to currently enrolled students by secure video platform or phone.

 ** Please note that we may be unable to provide ongoing counseling services to students located out of state due to licensing guidelines for psychologists in Minnesota.
 These guidelines vary by state during the COVID-19 pandemic.
 We welcome you to contact us at firstname.lastname@example.org with any questions about this or if you need help identifying resources and referrals in your area.